 The view is taken from the green dot in the 1748 map below.
-In the description below the plate Vasi made reference to: 1) S. Maria Annunziata; 2) Rear side of Monastero delle Filippine; 3) S. Maria Maggiore.
+In the description below the plate Vasi made reference to: 1) S. Maria Annunziata delle Religiose Turchine; 2) Rear side of Monastero delle Filippine; 3) S. Maria Maggiore.
 2) and 3) are shown in other pages.
-The small map shows also 4) Palazzo Imperiali Borromeo.
+The small map shows also 4) Palazzo Imperiali Borromeo; 5) Via Graziosa.

 In 1872 the nunnery was confiscated and turned into a property of the Italian Army; it still houses offices of the Army or associations of members of its various corps; some XVIIIth century houses near S. Maria Annunziata have been replaced by modern buildings and the street between the two nunneries is always full of parked cars.

-In order to distinguish this nunnery from that by the same name near Arco dei Pantani Giuseppe Vasi made reference to turchino, the deep blue colour of the nuns' cloak.
+In order to distinguish this nunnery from that by the same name near Arco dei Pantani Giuseppe Vasi made reference to turchino, the deep blue turquoise colour of the nuns' cloak.
 The Order of the Most Holy Annunciation, known as the "Blue Nuns", was founded in 1604 by Blessed Maria Vittoria de Fornari Strata, a Genoese widow (you may wish to see the website of these nuns who now live in modern premises in the outskirts of Rome - external link - it opens in another window).

 Pope Paul V commissioned Flaminio Ponzio the construction of a chapel identical to that built by Pope Sixtus V on the northern side of S. Maria Maggiore; the ancient church had the shape of a Roman basilica: a large rectangular hall divided by columns into three naves; the addition of the two chapels on the sides of the hall formed a sort of transept giving to the complex the approximate shape of a Latin cross, which during the Counter-Reformation was regarded as the most appropriate design for a church.